RaulWCosta/steiner-multicycle-problem-3-apx/README.md

-# Steiner Multicycle PRoblem 3-APX
+# Steiner Multicycle Problem 3-APX

 Implementation of 3-approximation for the Steiner Multicycle Problem